borgermeister/zscaler/zscaler_gre_tunnels.md

 ### Routing

-There are several ways route traffic over the GRE tunnels.
+There are several ways to route traffic over the GRE tunnels.
 One way way is to edit the GRE tunnels under **System** -> **Gateways** -> **Configuration**.
 By lowering the **Priority** you can influence which gateway is being used.
 You can also monitor the peer IP on the gateway to make sure the tunnel is up.

 Another option to route traffic over the GRE tunnels is to create static routes - one route for each tunnel.